The Birding History of Selsey Bill

 Foreword:

 I’d always been keen to document the birds of the area, resulting in several publications over the years, but in 2013, after fully retiring, I realised it was time to move forward and embrace the online world – resulting in the ‘Selsey Blog’ you are now reading.
-However, whilst the Peninsula undeniably holds many good birding areas, there is something special about being on a headland and watching birds on migration moving over the sea, always with the additional hope of something unusual either arriving or departing.
+However, whilst the whole Peninsula undeniably holds many good birding areas, there is something special about being on a headland and watching birds on migration moving over the sea, always with the additional hope of something unusual either arriving or departing.
 Sea-watching is not for everyone; there are many dull days and it is often dependant on the right wind and weather combinations - but get it right and there is surely no finer type of birding!

-Bee-eater at Bill House, Selsey by Ads Bowley
+Bee-eater at Bill House, Selsey - by Ads Bowley

 1959-69: The early years and the Hut